Synchronous vs. Asynchronous Communication: Best Practices

 Examples of Synchronous Communication in Remote Work

-Live meetings are not the only form of sync communication; in fact, it may not even be the most common form in your organization.
+Live meetings are not the only form of sync communication; in fact, they may not even be the most common form in your organization.
 Some asynchronous methods can be used incorrectly as a medium for synchronous communication.
 For instance, sending a Slack or Teams message and expecting an immediate response, potentially turning into written dialogue, has shifted an asynchronous channel into a synchronous one.
-As Hannah Fleishman of HubSpot shares, “A good communicator never blames her tools.“
+As Hannah Fleishman of HubSpot shares, “A good communicator never blames her tools.

-Examples of Asynchronous Communication in Remote Work
+Examples of Asynchronous Communication Methods

 Asynchronous communication can take many forms.
 People most often think of asynchronous communication as happening in written form, such as handwritten letters or emails.
 Some companies like Basecamp espouse long-form asynchronous written communication as the gold standard for remote teams.